soedinglab/metaeuk/README.md

-     -e                  maximal E-Value to retain a match between a putative protein fragment and a reference taraget --metaeuk-eval      maximal combined E-Value to retain an optimal exon set --metaeuk-tcov      minimal length ratio of combined set to target --slice-search      if refernceDB is a profile database, should be added
+     -e                  maximal E-Value to retain a match between a putative protein fragment and a reference taraget --metaeuk-eval      maximal combined E-Value to retain an optimal exon set --metaeuk-tcov      minimal length ratio of combined set to target --slice-search      if referenceDB is a profile database, should be added

 ### easy-predict workflow: